poojaridhruti/Sign-CNN/README.md

-# Sign-CNN
+# SignLanguageDetectionUsingCNN
-ASL alphabets detection using CNN model
+sign language detection using cnn algorithm (deep learning) in python and tensorflow